AlexaDeWit/VentionTest/README.md

 To run the application in development mode:

 - Install the ruby dependencies via `bundle install`
+- Seed the database with the product information (the flowers) `rails db:seed`
 - Start Rails via Puma in development mode using `rails server`